shaimaf/Challenge-1/README.md

             <input type="reset" value="Reset">
         </form>

-        <h3>The table below displays the contents of the FinalGrades.txt file located on the Webserver</h3>
+        <p class="small-text">The table below displays the contents of the FinalGrades.txt file located on the Webserver</p>

         <table>
             <thead>